DimitrijeG/fax/README.md

 # fax #

 Repository for materials and projects for FTN.
-Contains 2 sections for now:
+Contains 3 sections:
 * Assembly
 * Python
+* Web